Skip to main content

 Electives May Be Used to Complete a Minor/Option

-• For detailed requirements of an option or minor, you should refer to the 2025/26 academic calendar.
-Select a Faculty, then the department offering the minor (MI) or option (OP) of interest.
-Links to specific minors and options will be listed under the “Program information” section.
+• You may browse for choices by using the general list of minors and options.
+For detailed requirements of an option or minor of interest, you should refer to the current academic calendar.
+Select a Faculty, then the department offering the minor (Mi) or option (Op) of interest.
+Requirements are listed under the “Program information” section.

 Registering in a French Course